tumsakal/ADO.Net.Client/README.md

 is getting something together quickly, not necessarily maintainability.

 * Control - Most ORMs hide the entire ADO.Net workflow from the user.
-From the creation of the objects needed to query to the code that actually executes it from a command object.
+From the creation of the objects needed to query the database to the code that actually executes it from a command object.
 These libraries give you the full power of the ADO.Net workflow that allows you to do what you need and not let another Micro-ORM leave almost everything out of your hands.
 This library does provide some default implementations if you're not really interested in doing the hard work yourself.